PBGraff/GetCleanData_Project/README.md

 * STANDING
 * LAYING

 This results in 66 total variables, each with 180 values.
+The variable names have been expanded for clarity.

 ## Organization of Tidy Data
 The mean over observations for the 66 variables are in the first 66 columns of the data set.
 The last 2 columns are factors describing the subject and the activity.